bootleg/ret-sync/README.md

 Key features:

+* synchronize graph and decompilation views with debugger's state
+* no need to deal with ASLR, addresses are rebased on-the-fly
 * pass data (comment, command output) from debugger to disassembler
 * multiple IDBs/GPRs can be synced at the same time allowing to easily trace through multiple modules
-* no need to deal with ASLR, addresses are rebased on-the-fly
 * disassembler and debugger can be on different hosts / VMs

 **ret-sync** is a fork of [qb-sync](https://github.com/quarkslab/qb-sync)